doppllib/DroidconDopplExample/README.md

 ### Android

 Open the project in Android Studio.
-Make sure to select the "albanyDebug" flavor/variant (this will be merged down to a single flavor soon).
 Run a standard Android build.
 This should install like any standard android app.

 *Hot deploy may have issues, but they were related to the Android libraries and chromecast.
 Nothing